emipa606/MoloyTraits/README.md

 This pawn gets a better price when negotiating.

 Eccentric -
 This pawn acts oddly and misses social cues.
-Their behavior often makes their words more impactful, for better or worse… They are so out of the social loop that they don&apos;t realize when they are being insulted.
+Their behavior often makes their words more impactful, for better or worse… They are so out of the social loop that they don't realize when they are being insulted.
 +4 Intelligence
 -4 Social
 This pawn has a higher social impact.